ajayrakde/Builder-vibe-landing/README.md

 source venv/bin/activate
-pip install -r requirements.txt python manage.py migrate python manage.py runserver
+pip install -r requirements.txt python manage.py migrate python manage.py createsuperuser  # follow the prompts python manage.py runserver
 ```

-Open http://localhost:8000/graphql/ and run either the `hello` or `products` query to test the API.
+Log in at http://localhost:8000/admin/ to add products.
+GraphQL queries (such as `hello` or `products`) can be executed at http://localhost:8000/graphql/.